Screen#

 get_string_width#

-get_string_width(string) gets the width of a string in pixels as an integer as if it was on the Brain’s screen.
+get_string_width(string) returns the width of a string in pixels as an integer as if it was on the Brain’s screen.
 The width of a string changes based on the length of the string and the size of the font.

 Usage: